International Tiger Day 2020: India has 70 per cent of global tiger population

 "Tigers and other wildlife are a kind of soft power India has to show on the international front.
 Despite several constraints such as less landmass, India has eight per cent of bio-diversity because our country has a culture of saving and preserving nature, trees and its wildlife.
 It is praiseworthy that India has 70 per cent of the world's tiger population.
 India is tirelessly working with all 13 tiger range countries towards nurturing the tiger," also said Javadekar.

-As nearly 30 per cent of India's tigers found outside tiger reserves, the country is now working to extend tiger reserve to 50 across the country.
+As nearly 30 per cent of India's tigers found outside tiger reserves, India is now working to extend tiger reserve to 50 across the country.

 Project Tiger was launched in 1973 with just 9 tiger reserves.
 Today, India has 50 reserves having 2967 tigers.— Prakash Javadekar (@PrakashJavdekar) July 29, 2020